IVy’s commands share a common argument syntax:

 trace=boolean

 If true, this options causes the check to stop at the first guarantee that fails.
 A counterexample for this guarantee is constructed and a corresponding execution trace is printed on standard out.
 The trace is formatted so that in an emacs compilation buffer, references to source lines are active links.
 The printed trace can be more convenient than the graphical counterexample viewer, especially if the state contains functions or relations of arity greater than two.
+The track option (see above) is often useful with trace for debugging purposes.
 The default value is false.

 summary=boolean